Staff

 - Hometown: Bethel, Connecticut

-- Favorite Sports Teams: UNH Hockey, Philadelphia Eagles
+- Favorite Sports Teams: University of New Haven Hockey, Philadelphia Eagles

 A graduate of the University of New Hampshire with a degree in Program/Event Management and a minor in Business Administration, Clayton brings hands-on experience in athletic operations.
 While at UNH, he worked in the university’s athletic department, assisting with internal operations and logistics across several sports, including Men’s Hockey, Football, Soccer, Volleyball, Track, and Basketball.